terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 - A flow log collector for each VPC
 - All necessary networking rules to allow communication
 - Virtual Private Endpoint (VPE) for Cloud Object Storage in each VPCs
-- A VPN gateway in the management VPC
+- A VPN gateway in the management VPCs

 Each pattern creates the following infrastructure on the VPC:d